nightmarelullaby/water-pouring-puzzle/README.md

 So, in the code there are 2 functions pouringPathFinder `pouringPathFinder()` and ` findOptimalPath()` .
 The second one runs twice the first function and checks wich output has smaller output size and return it.

+The algorithm has a computational cost of O(N + M)

 ##### Example

 X = 10;